mitchell-merry/autosplitters/_docs/unreal.md

 the GWorld address (ASL will default to the main module if one isn't provided).

 We get the offset for each step by looking at the field dumps.
-Each field will have something like this (note that for this examplewe are looking at UWorld here, since we're starting from a GWorld!):
+Each field will have something like this (note that for this example are looking at UWorld here, since we're starting from a GWorld!):
 ```cpp
 class UGameInstance* OwningGameInstance; // 0x0180 (size: 0x8)
 ```
-...the `0x180` is the offset.
+The here `0x180` is the offset.
 So the path to `OwningGameInstance` is `"Ghostrunner2-Win64-Shipping.exe"+6A3BCB0, 0x180`.
 If you look at that, you should see it looks like a pointer.

+To dive into that a bit more: you start out at `"Ghostrunner2-Win64-Shipping.exe"+6A3BCB0`.
+That gives you some address like `0x21A93D78440`.
+At that address is a pointer to a UWorld, which means the value at `0x21A93D78440` is another address - like `0x2AA94C19D50`.
+If you follow that address, you're looking at the fields of a UWorld.
+So we know that, according to our dumps, if we were to go an additional `0x180` from that address, we'd find a pointer to a `UGameInstance`.
+So to find the `UGameInstance`, we're first dereferencing our initial address `0x21A93D78440` (`"Ghostrunner2-Win64-Shipping.exe"+6A3BCB0`) to get `0x2AA94C19D50`, then adding `0x180` to that to get the pointer to a `UGameInstance`.

+The comma in `"Ghostrunner2-Win64-Shipping.exe"+6A3BCB0, 0x180` indicates we're changing offsets, which you can think of as a dereferencing action.
+This is the crucial bit to understand how pointer paths work and to effectively traverse them.

 Then we follow an offset from `UGameInstance`, this time to `LocalPlayers`:
 ```cpp